Taiwing/override/level05/README.md

 +++ exited (status 0) +++
 ```

-This traces each library calls and shows their arguments and return values.
-What
+This traces each library calls and shows their parameters and return values.
-is a little bit annoying with ltrace is that when it detects a character pointer
+What is a little bit annoying with ltrace is that when it detects a character
-or buffer it automatically shows a string and not the address, except on the
+pointer or buffer it automatically shows a string and not the address, except on
-return value.
+the return value.
 Since, on success, `fgets` returns the buffer it was given in
 input, the address of our buffer is: 0xffffdae8.

 Here is the shellcode we are going to use: